Lab 6 - Line Estimation

 Responsible: Ing.
 Adam Ligocki, Ph.D.

-We are using the TCRT5000
+We use the TCRT5000 reflective line sensor.

 .